ibm-cloud-docs/vmwaresolutions/shared/shared_viewing-vdc-details.md

 {{site.data.keyword.attribute-definition-list}}

-# Viewing virtual data center details
+# Viewing your virtual data center details
 {: #shared_viewing-vdc-details}

-You can view the details of an {{site.data.keyword.cloud}} for VMware® Solutions Shared virtual data center, including property, operating system, resource reservation, private network endpoint, and recommended services that are enabled or available for the virtual data center.
+You can view the details of an {{site.data.keyword.cloud}} for VMware® Solutions Shared virtual data center.
+Details include property, operating system, resource reservation, private network endpoint, and recommended services that are enabled or available for the virtual data center.

 ## Procedure to view virtual data center details
 {: #shared_viewing-vdc-details-procedure}